North Warwickshire: Composition

 Two of the independent councillors form the "Dordon Independents" group, which supported the Conservatives in forming a minority administration in May 2023, and the other three independents form the "North Warwickshire Independent Representatives" group.
-The next elections are due in May 2027, however North Warwickshire is in an area which may be affected by proposed local government reorganisation, which may delay elections or replace the council in its entirety.

 Elections

 Since the last boundary changes in 2003 the council has comprised 35 councillors representing 17 wards with each ward electing two councillors except the Arley and Whitacre ward, which elects three.
 Elections are held every four years.

 Premises

 The council is based at the Council House on South Street in Atherstone.
 The building was purpose-built for the council and opened in 1979.

 Towns and parishes

 The whole district is covered by 33 civil parishes.
 The parish councils for Atherstone and Coleshill have declared their parishes to be towns, allowing them to take the style "town council".
 Some of the parishes share a grouped parish council.
 The parishes are: